nicolechongg/Movie-Reviews-Sentiment-Analysis/README.md

 ```

 ## Project Slides
-The project slides, summarizing the key results and findings, can be found in the `group49_slides.pdf` file.
+The project slides summarizing the key results and findings, can be found in the `group49_slides.pdf` file.